Toni Storm: New Japan Pro-Wrestling (2023)

 On 21 May 2023, Storm made her debut for New Japan Pro-Wrestling at Resurgence, interfering to aid Juice Robinson in his street fight match against Fred Rosser.

 Return to World Wonder Ring Stardom (2024)

 On 4 April 2024, Storm returned to Stardom at Stardom American Dream 2024, where she confronted Mina Shirakawa and let her know that the "forbidden door is always open".
-On October 5 at Stardom Nagoya Golden Fight 2024, she unsuccessfully challenged Mayu Iwatani for the IWGP Women's Championship.
+On 5 October at Stardom Nagoya Golden Fight 2024, she unsuccessfully challenged Mayu Iwatani for the IWGP Women's Championship.

-Consejo Mundial de Lucha Libre (2024–present)
+Consejo Mundial de Lucha Libre (2024)

-On 28 September 2024, it was revealed that Storm would face La Catalina at the CMLL Viernes Espectacular event on 11 October, marking her CMLL debut and her first match in Mexico.
-On the 2 October edition of CMLL Informa, she cut her first promo for CMLL, sending a warning out to everyone on the roster about her arrival.
+On 28 September 2024, it was revealed that Storm would face La Catalina at the Consejo Mundial de Lucha Libre (CMLL) Viernes Espectacular event on 11 October, marking her CMLL debut and her first match in Mexico.
+The match was delayed a week due to Hurricane Milton.
+On 18 October, Storm was defeated by La Catalina.